jmeile/JMMidiBassPedalController/src/Automation/README.md

 those commands need root privileges and the "Login Items" will be run with normal user rights.

-## Runing a Task after MACOS has started
+## Starting the software after MACOS has started

 Note: I didn't manage to make this work.
 It seems that MACOS will only start the MIDI devices as soon as a user logins.
 So, no way of doing it on an unattended